Azure/bicep-types-az/generated/monitor/microsoft.insights/2018-03-01/types.md

 ## MetricAlertAction
 ### Properties
 * **actionGroupId**: string: the id of the action group to use.
-* **webHookProperties**: [MetricAlertActionWebHookProperties](#metricalertactionwebhookproperties): This field allows specifying custom properties, which would be appended to the alert payload sent as input to the webhook.
+* **webHookProperties**: [Dictionary<string,String>](#dictionarystringstring): This field allows specifying custom properties, which would be appended to the alert payload sent as input to the webhook.

-## MetricAlertActionWebHookProperties
+## Dictionary<string,String>
 ### Properties
 ### Additional Properties
 * **Additional Properties Type**: string

 ## MetricAlertCriteria
 * **Discriminator**: odata.type
 ### Base Properties
-### MetricAlertMultipleResourceMultipleMetricCriteria
+### Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria
 #### Properties
 * **allOf**: [MultiMetricCriteria](#multimetriccriteria)[]: the list of multiple metric criteria for this 'all of' operation.
-* **odata.type**: 'Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria' (Required): specifies the type of the alert criteria.
+* **odata.type**: 'Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria' (Required): Specifies the metric alert criteria for multiple resource that has multiple metric criteria.

-### MetricAlertSingleResourceMultipleMetricCriteria
+### Microsoft.Azure.Monitor.SingleResourceMultipleMetricCriteria
 #### Properties
-* **allOf**: [MetricCriteria](#metriccriteria)[]: The list of metric criteria for this 'all of' operation.
+* **allOf**: [StaticThresholdCriterion](#staticthresholdcriterion)[]: The list of metric criteria for this 'all of' operation.
-* **odata.type**: 'Microsoft.Azure.Monitor.SingleResourceMultipleMetricCriteria' (Required): specifies the type of the alert criteria.
+* **odata.type**: 'Microsoft.Azure.Monitor.SingleResourceMultipleMetricCriteria' (Required): Specifies the metric alert criteria for a single resource that has multiple metric criteria.

-### WebtestLocationAvailabilityCriteria
+### Microsoft.Azure.Monitor.WebtestLocationAvailabilityCriteria
 #### Properties
 * **componentId**: string (Required): The Application Insights resource Id.
 * **failedLocationCount**: int (Required): The number of failed locations.
-* **odata.type**: 'Microsoft.Azure.Monitor.WebtestLocationAvailabilityCriteria' (Required): specifies the type of the alert criteria.
+* **odata.type**: 'Microsoft.Azure.Monitor.WebtestLocationAvailabilityCriteria' (Required): Specifies the metric alert rule criteria for a web test resource.
 * **webTestId**: string (Required): The Application Insights web test Id.

-## MetricAlertMultipleResourceMultipleMetricCriteria
+## Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria
 ### Properties
 * **allOf**: [MultiMetricCriteria](#multimetriccriteria)[]: the list of multiple metric criteria for this 'all of' operation.
-* **odata.type**: 'Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria' (Required): specifies the type of the alert criteria.
+* **odata.type**: 'Microsoft.Azure.Monitor.MultipleResourceMultipleMetricCriteria' (Required): Specifies the metric alert criteria for multiple resource that has multiple metric criteria.

 ## MultiMetricCriteria
 * **Discriminator**: criterionType
 ### Base Properties
 * **dimensions**: [MetricDimension](#metricdimension)[]: List of dimension conditions.
 * **metricName**: string (Required): Name of the metric.